8 kitchen utensils you don’t actually need (and what to use instead)

 Colanders are handy if you're particularly clumsy and tend to pour half your dinner down the sink every time you try to drain it.
 But for the majority of the population, these aren't essential.

-You can create the exact same results using a mug and a microwave, anyway.
+You can create similar results using a mug and a microwave, anyway.
+We explain how in our guide to quick microwave recipes.

-Cover the brim of the mug with a sheet of clingfilm and crack the egg into the middle.
-Twist the film closed, fill the cup two-thirds with water and blast in the microwave for 35 seconds – bam!
+Essentially, you just need to cover the brim of a mug with a sheet of clingfilm and crack the egg into the middle.
+Twist the film closed, fill the cup two-thirds with water and blast in the microwave for around 60 seconds – easy!

-As fun as a pizza wheel can be to use (and the designs can be pretty cute, too), unless you're working in a pizza kitchen, they're pretty useless.
+As fun as a pizza wheel can be to use (and the designs can be pretty cute too), unless you're working in a pizza kitchen, they're definitely not essential.

 Rather than a full knife set, you only really need one good knife at uni.